lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 - Participants are chosen for a reason... they are a specific "group"

 ---
-## What is a cohort study?
-The basics
+## The main focus of cohorts for data collection

 ```yaml
 type: FullSlide